mstone9/Simple-XML/README.md

 - Use Simple XML to parse a nesting XML file.
 - Use Simple XML to parse an array expressed as an XML file.

+## How to add Simple Framework to a Maven Project:
 ```XML
 <dependency>
     <groupId>org.simpleframework</groupId>